Sign up to our Newsletter

 Exemption

-Law students who have advanced to their second year of law study at an ABA or California-accredited law school and have completed a minimum of 60-semester units or 90 quarter units of undergraduate work are generally exempt from the FYLSX.
+Students are typically exempt from the baby bar if they have progressed to their second year at an ABA or California-accredited law school or have completed at least 60 semester units or 90 quarter units of undergraduate coursework.

 What is the Purpose of the Baby Bar Exam?